HSBC kicks off year with Hong Kong branches closed, vandalised

 Users of China's Weibo social media platform shared screenshots last year of an HSBC employee's Facebook posts supporting the protests.
 The posts urged readers to complain to HSBC management.

-(Reporting by Alun John; Additional reporting by Jessie Pang, Mari Saito Editing by Jennifer Hughes and Robert Birsel)
+(Reporting by Alun John; Additional reporting by Simon Jessop and Lawrence White in London, and Jessie Pang and Mari Saito in Hong Kong.
+Editing by Jennifer Hughes and Robert Birsel)

 ((Alun.John@thomsonreuters.com; +852-28415827;))